n1nj4vn/distributedsystems/README.md

 For RIT students, you can find more information on myCourses.

 Run ```mvn package``` inside the folder of each module to compile and generate a .jar file.

+If you need to sync your forked repo with upstream repo, check [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)